vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/configure_drivers.md

 Datacenter(s) Datacenter
 ```

-You can now configure File Volumes for StorageProvider if required.
+Additionally, you can choose to configure Net Permissions for File volumes
 ```shell
 Do you wish to configure File Volumes?
 (Y/N) y
 Do you wish to configure vSAN DataStores for File Volumes (Y/N) y